Sargassum forecast: Saint-Martin and Saint-Barthélemy at low risk | FAXINFO

-In its monitoring and forecast bulletin for the stranding of pelagic sargassum for the Northern Islands communicated on January 4, 2024, Météo France classifies the risk level as low for the territories of Saint-Martin and Saint-Barthélemy.
+In its monitoring and forecast bulletin for the stranding of pelagic sargassum for the Northern Islands communicated on January 8, 2024, Météo France maintains the risk level at low for the territories of Saint-Martin and Saint-Barthélemy.

+Little change since the last report which confirms the lull in groundings, as evidenced by the forecasts for the next four days: analyzes of satellite images from January 4 to 7 show few detections in the first thousand kilometers to the east of the West Indian arc for the Antilles-Guyana zone.
+Apart from a few fairly scattered filaments east of Tobago and Barbados caught in an easterly flow, little or no detection off the coast of Guyana.
+The risk of sargassum stranding also remains low for the territories of Saint-Martin and Saint-Barthélemy.
+On the same satellite images, a strong presence of dust makes the analysis of the detections particularly delicate.
+However, a few isolated rafts are visible to the east of the Northern Islands.
+Caught in an east to northeast flow, the latter remain a weak threat to the two islands.

-For the Antilles-Guyana zone, analyzes of images from December 27, 2023 to January 3, 2024 reveal very few detections off the coast of the Antilles arc.
-A few filaments are pinned to the north and east of Tobago in an easterly flow against no detection off Guyana.
-Near Saint-Martin and Saint-Barthélemy, same observation.
-The latest images show rare, very isolated rafts in a northeasterly flow near the two islands.
-A few rare arrivals are possible on coasts exposed to the flow, but the risk remains very low.
-Level of trend in groundings, the threat over the next fortnight is limited: detections around Tobago are caught in a dominant eastern sector flow.
-Most of it is expected to evacuate into the Caribbean Sea, remaining south of Saint Lucia.
+Very occasional arrivals on shores exposed to the flow remain possible during this week.
+Same observation regarding the trend for the next two weeks, low risk of grounding.
+The threat over the next fortnight is limited: the few detections around Barbados are caught in a dominant easterly sector flow which evacuates towards the Grenadines and the Caribbean Sea while remaining south of Saint Lucia.
 But it remains possible that a few isolated rafts or filaments could reach our islands via the Antilles Current.
-Concerning the next two months, Météo France is currently forecasting a closed season.
-Numerous sargassum rafts are detected to the east of the West Indian arc, approximately 1000km away.
-They should concern us in a little over two months.
-Let's remember that from a climatological point of view, February is the start of the season.
-For the moment, the occurrence of rafts and the currents do not seem favorable to this resumption of notable arrivals in the French West Indies, but vigilance remains essential.
-In view of the circulation of “equatorial” sargassum, Guyana should not be subject to a significant risk, even if more or less isolated algae are sometimes detected leaving the Amazon.
-Contributions from Africa are still very far away.
-So here’s a little respite for our beaches. _VX
+Météo France therefore maintains the current closure of the season.
+The numerous sargassum rafts detected to the east of the West Indian arc a little more than 1000 kilometers away should concern Saint-Martin and Saint-Barthélemy in about two months, February being the month of start of the stranding season on our beaches. _VX

 View comments